ryanef/ryanfdev/_posts/2022-04-10-My-first-year-in-AWS-Passing-the-3-Associate-Certifications.md

 ## Resources Used:

-I used mostly the 3 sources below for all 3 AWS Associate certifications.
+I used mostly the three sources below for all 3 AWS Associate certifications.
 Of course the official AWS documentation is a gold mine but all 3 resources below will provide you plenty of links to the relevant docs for the certification you're taking.

 - **[Adrian Cantrill - https://learn.cantrill.io/](https://learn.cantrill.io/)**
 - **[Stephane Mareek - https://www.udemy.com/user/stephane-maarek/](https://www.udemy.com/user/stephane-maarek/)**